 Never leave this to guesswork.
 It makes navigation around your workplace easier and safer.
 Save your clients the embarrassment of getting lost in your office.
 Worse still, walking through a closed glass door!

 Label every service station to help your clients to access them faster.
 Save them the discomfort of having to ask, “Where are the bathrooms?”Remember to label what works and what doesn't.
 Click To Tweet

 “Staff only” is safer than a late apology, especially when your client pops into the staff changing room.
 Save yourself the shame of having to tell them to leave.
 Define where they can or can’t go.

 Free Wi-Fi, free drinking water and free charging points sometimes sound like a trap.
 Assure your clients you’ve installed such for their comfort.
 Don’t wait for them to ask if there are conditions for their usage.

 Some instructions make coexisting easier.
 Like warning colleagues not to eat your homemade sandwich!
 Or to stop tossing cigarette stubs on the floor.

-Clear instructions will save you money, time and relationships.
-If people ignore them, add a little flavor to the signage.
-Humor drives the message home faster.
+Clear instructions save you money, time and relationships.
+If people ignore them, add a little flavour to the signage.
+Humour drives the message home faster.
 But never assume people know your rules.